xabrickx/chirping-snoos/README.md

 ..2. python-twitter
 ..3. simplejson
 ..4. arrow
    (ex - pip3 install praw python-twitter simplejson arrow)
 2. Clone the git repository
 3. Set up sql with the included script

- ... ex: sqlite3 -init ./sql/chirping-snoos.sql /path/to/your/database.db
+    ex: sqlite3 -init ./sql/chirping-snoos.sql /path/to/your/database.db

 4. Configure the environment variables via ./common/env (see env.example for a template)
 5. Configure the application via ./twitterbot/twitterbot_config.py

- ...
     Don't forget the sqlite file you created above

 ## Deployment

-1. Set up a scheduled task to run the service at your desired interval ..* (cron ex: */5 * * * * /path/to/your/python3 /path/to/your/chirping-snoos.py )
+1. Set up a scheduled task to run the service at your desired interval cron ex: */5 * * * * /path/to/your/python3 /path/to/your/chirping-snoos.py )

 ## Built With